 Although the indicators selected for ELOs may be different depending upon the essential question, goals, and/or learning outcomes, all ELOs will help the student develop skills in self-direction, independent thinking, and responsibility for learning.

 Evaluating ELOs and the ELO System:

 Innovation thrives when given a chance to be evaluated openly with a spirit of continuous improvement.
 This doesn’t mean frequent arbitrary changes.
 This means that data is collected continuously and then examined periodically for trends and outcomes.
 If outcomes are favorable, trends are strengthened and supported.
 If outcomes are not as hoped for, then those aspects are reconsidered, discussed, problem-solved, and altered for more positive outcomes.
-Thus, at the beginning of the ELO each student creates a plan, with a timeline and benchmarks that they believe are reasonable and will result in the creation of work that will demonstrate proficiency in an indicator.
+Thus, at the beginning of the ELO, each student creates a plan, with a timeline and benchmarks, that they believe are reasonable and will result in the creation of work that will demonstrate proficiency in an indicator.

 ELOs are monitored continuously by the ELO Coordinator, the Cooperating Teacher, and the Community Mentor.
-While the system and format for communication between the Cooperating Teacher or Community Mentor and the student is determined by those parties at the beginning of the ELO, the system for monitoring and communication between the ELO Coordinator and the student is the same for each ELO.
-The student and ELO Coordinator meet once every two weeks during Academic Time (AT) to review the “Bi-weekly Check-in Form”.
-This allows all parties to remain aware of the students progress and any needs they may have.
+While the system and format for communication between the Cooperating Teacher or Community Mentor and the student are determined by those parties at the beginning of the ELO, the system for monitoring and communication between the ELO Coordinator and the student is the same for each ELO.
+The student and ELO Coordinator meet once every two weeks during Academic Time (AT) to review the “Bi-weekly Check-in Form“.
+This allows all parties to remain aware of the student’s progress and any needs they may have.

 At the end of each ELO, the Cooperating Teacher, Community Mentor, and the student will be asked to complete an evaluation of the overall ELO experience.
 Please explore the page for your particular role for more information.